fmatosqg/Imgur-Lite/README.md

 # Questions
-why use 'DD/MM/YYYY h:mm a' when 'dd/MM/YYYY H:mm a' seems to work better?
+- why use 'DD/MM/YYYY h:mm a' when 'dd/MM/YYYY H:mm a' seems to work better?
 Pls next time specify examples not specs ;)
+- images were cropped to avoid OOM crashes, there are workarounds but PO needs to confirm which point in the trade off is desired.